Montana Historical Society Museum – Montana State Capitol – Cathedral of St. Helena

 Helena (pop.
 31,169) is a friendly town with lots to offer visitors.
 An early day gold mining camp, it’s now the state capital and a major tourist center.
 The main part of town lies at the foot of the mountains and overlooks the beautiful Helena Valley.
 The entire Helena Valley is rimmed by mountains on all sides.

 In October 1935, earthquakes rocked Helena, Montana.
 When the shaking finally stopped, Helena had suffered over $4,000,000 in property damage, including the collapse of parts of the new high schoool and the Kessler Brewery.
 Industrious citizens quickly repaired the damage and luckily the city has been quiet since.

-The Montana Historical Society Museum is located across the street from the State Capitol building.
+The Montana Historical Society Museum is located across the street from the State Capitol.
 Hundreds of exhibits tell the story early Indians, trappers, miners, and homesteaders.
 A real gem!
 A special gallery contains numerous original paintings of western art by C.M.
 Russell, Montana’s most famous artist.

-If visiting Helena, Montana in late summer, don’t miss the Last Chance Community Pow-Wow.
-Hundreds of Indians, many in native dress, celebrate native American culture at one of America’s best Pow Wows.
+If visiting Helena, Montana in late September, don’t miss the Last Chance Community Pow-Wow.
+Native Americans, many in native dress, celebrate their culture at one of America’s best Pow Wows.

 The Helena Ice Arena offers year-round fun for the entire family.
 This is an classy indoor ice skating rink.
 Rental skates are available.